-• Integrated System for Information Management: refers to the broader system that enables the flow and management of information within the Social Protection sector and sometimes beyond, to other sectors.
+• Integrated System for Information Management: refers to the broader system that enables the flow and management of information within the Social Protection sector and sometimes to other sectors.
 These are also sometimes referred to as 'integrated social protection information systems'.

-This is the area with the greatest confusion in the literature, primarily as integration of information management in the Social Protection sector can be achieved in different ways - influenced by the main objectives pursued with integration, and by a country's context and trajectory.
+This is the area with the greatest confusion in the literature, primarily as the integration of information management in the Social Protection sector can be achieved in different ways - influenced by the main objectives pursued with integration, and by a country's context and trajectory.

-In the following sections we first untangle the role of a programme level database and MIS (Section 3), then discuss approaches to integrating data across the sector to create an Integrated System for Information Management (Section 4).
-In either case, we invite readers never to trust the wording chosen by any given country to describe their data and information management solution, but to always question what that solution offers and what functions it performs.
+In the following sections, we first untangle the role of a programme-level database and MIS (Section 3), then discuss approaches to integrating data across the sector to create an Integrated System for Information Management (Section 4).
+In either case, we invite readers never to trust the wording chosen by any given country to describe their data and information management solution but to always question what that solution offers and what functions it performs.
 What matters is not the official name, but what the system is set up to do: most importantly where the data is flowing from (e.g. where is it originally being collected and what other data sources is it drawing from) and to (e.g. who has access to the data and how).
+We also discuss how information systems - both at a programme-level and integrated level - can be designed in a way to support gender and disability-responsive outcomes, and discuss opportunities and risks in data management and integration.

-1 It should be noted that this term has been borrowed from the business world, where it is defined as a 'system that provides information that organisations require to manage themselves efficiently and effectively'.
+It should be noted that this term has been borrowed from the business world, where it is defined as a 'system that provides information that organisations require to manage themselves efficiently and effectively'.